Life beyond Death: evidence for survival

 The lower the sphere, the more similar the clothing allegedly is to what is worn on earth.
 A person can wear his own clothes for a while, but clothing (usually flowing robes) made by spirit workers is generally provided for new arrivals.
 Clothing never wears out, gets dirty or needs repairing.
 As regards food, the more refined and developed a spirit is, the less it is said to require.
 The variety and quality of food depend on the sphere in question.
 In the fourth sphere three meals a day are served in the dining room, with over 20 varieties of fruit along with water and unfermented wine!
 Some writers maintain that the perfume of the fruit is enough for nourishment, but it can be eaten if desired.

 In short, spiritualists would have us believe that after death most people retain their full consciousness and experience a sort of glorified version of life on earth – in the spirit world.
-Helena Blavatsky rightly calls the summerland ‘only a little more natural, but just as ridiculous as the “New Jerusalem” ’ (Key 149).
-William Judge calls it ‘illogical and materialistic’ (Echoes 1:265).
+Helena P. Blavatsky rightly calls the summerland ‘only a little more natural, but just as ridiculous as the “New Jerusalem”’ (Key to Theosophy, 149).
+William Q. Judge calls it ‘illogical and materialistic’ (Echoes of the Orient, 1:285).
 There seems to be some confusion as to whether the vegetation, animals, homes, furniture, clothes etc. in the ‘spirit’ world are real or imaginary.
 It is a quaint idea that spirits live in solid houses and sleep on solid beds – possibly made out of their own solidified thought-forms!

 Spiritualists do at least recognize that the afterlife has different levels.
 But it seems irrational to divide the universe into just two basic realms: a physical sphere, where things decay and die, and a spirit world (comprising the rest of infinitude?) where there is no decay and death.
 Nor does it seem likely that we would spend just a single life, or at most a few lives, on earth and then the rest of eternity in the fantastical ‘spirit world’.
 Dividing the human constitution into nothing but a physical body and a spirit body does not go far enough.
 In particular, the spiritualists fail to distinguish between the discarnate personality (or animal-human soul) and the spiritual individuality (or human-spiritual soul).
 This distinction is crucial when it comes to understanding why the majority of communications from ‘the other side’ amount to an ‘immense quantity of trash’ and ‘a load of garbage’, as one spiritualist honestly admitted (Inglis, 1992, 295).